mph-/lcapy/doc/schematics.rst

 The stretching of components can be prevented by specifying the `fixed` attribute.

-Additional constraints can be supplied by using an invisible component, for example, an open-circuit.
+Additional constraints can be supplied by using an open-circuit to align components.

 Grid lines can be added to a schematic using some Tikz markup.
 For example::